July 30, 2024

 The InfiniBand vs Ethernet dilemma

 Traditionally, InfiniBand has been the technology of choice for such a fabric as it provides excellent performance for these kinds of applications.
 InfiniBand, though, has its drawbacks.
-It is, practically, a vendor-locked solution (controlled by Nvidia), it is relatively expensive, it calls for a specific skillset, and it requires several fine-tuning efforts for each type of workload run on the cluster.
+It is, practically, a vendor-locked solution (controlled by Nvidia), it is relatively expensive, it calls for a specific skillset, and it requires several fine-tuning efforts for each type of workload run on the cluster fabric.

 The obvious alternative is Ethernet.
 Yet Ethernet is, by nature, a lossy technology and, as mentioned, lacks in performance.
 The race is on, therefore, to create an Ethernet fabric that will provide performance on par with, or even better than, InfiniBand.